There are three separate environments that must be considered when testing AUTs:

 SQUISH_DUMP_FILE_USE_MSGBOX– This is read in the AUT's, squishrunners and squishserver's environment on the Windows platform.
 If set to 1 (the default value) Squish will show a dialog when it detects a crash in one of its own processes or the AUT process indicating where to a find a dump file from the crash which can be used to obtain further details.
 When being set to 0 Squish will not show a dialog, but instead print a message to the output of the process with the path to the dump file that has been generated.
 It is advised to set this environment variable to 0 for automated execution of Squish tests as the dialog will block further execution of tests.

 SQUISH_LIBQTDIR– This is read in the AUT's environment by the Squish hooking code and by squishserver for Qt-based AUTs.
 If set, Squish will look in the directory specified by this variable for the Qt library during AUT startup and hooking.

 SQUISH_LIBQTDIRis deprecated.
 Since Qt 5, this variable only works on Windows.
 Use

 DYLD_FRAMEWORK_PATHon MacOS, or the

 PATHon Windows to help the OS find Qt libraries, in the case where they are not being found by Squish during AUT startup.

-SQUISH_LICENSEKEY_DIR– This is read in the AUT's environment by the Squish hooking code, by squishrunner, and by squishserver.
+SQUISH_LICENSEKEY_DIR– This is read by squishrunner and (indirectly) by Squish IDE.
 If set, Squish will look in the directory specified by this variable when looking for the Squish license key file; otherwise the key will be looked for in

 $HOMEon Unix-like systems and in